lipengyuan1994/Plotting_program-Python-/README.md

 * Create a sub folder name 'data'
 * Download the csv file to the 'data' folder
 * Then you can test the program
+* The two ipynb files have the same program code but different results to better show the function of the program.
+You can choose anyone to download and test.